-We spend a lot of time in January thinking about things we’d like to change, do better, achieve.
+Most of us spend a lot of time thinking about things we’d like to change, do better, achieve.

 And that’s a terrible shame.

-Because successful New Year’s resolutioning isn’t so much about what we do, as it is about our state of consciousness while doing it.
+Because for all our thinking and planning, successful change isn’t so much about what we do, as it is about our state of consciousness while doing it.

 If you’re anything like me (until I was about 45), you probably haven’t given a lot of thought to your state of consciousness beyond the simple fact that you are, in this moment at least, conscious.
 So, let’s take a deeper look.

 (Quick note: The states I’m about to outline are based on the work of consciousness leadership coach Jim Dethmer, who based them on the work of Michael Beckwith, founder of the Agape Spiritual movement, who quite possibly based them on the work of some other wise person.
 That’s how it goes in the coaching world.)

 When we’re in the “To Me” mode, we experience life as if it’s happening to us rather than for us.
 We focus on problems, negative people and events and terrible things that could happen in the future.
 In this state, we have an external locus of control.
 Basically, we feel we have lots of problems, no power and are desperate for relief.
 We become defensive, reactive and judgemental of ourselves and others.
 We’re in what I call a contractive state.

 It might surprise you to know that most of us spend about 80% of our time in “To Me” consciousness.
 Yikes!

 When we’re in “By Me” mode, we are creating our experience of life.
 We have an internal locus of control and this gives us agency as we move through the world.
 We are free to make decisions.
 We are free to act on our own terms, not someone else’s.
 We’re free to set boundaries.
 We’re free to build and create and love as we wish to.
 We’re in what I call an expansive state.